HalilSacpapa/emo_lib/README.md

 ### Notes

-You can see the lit of available emoji by typing '-h' or '--help'.\n You can type multiples arguments to display all of them.
+You can see the lit of available emoji by typing '-h' or '--help'.

+You can type multiples arguments to display all of them.
 Feel free to suggest me some others emoji.